suitcss/suit/README.md

 An HTML/CSS framework for creating loosely coupled UI components.

-SUIT provides a collection of small, adaptive, structural HTML/CSS modules built using a naming convention inspired by the BEM methodology.
+SUIT also provides a collection of small, adaptive, structural HTML/CSS modules built using a naming convention inspired by the BEM methodology.

 **[Documentation](doc/README.md)**.